Categories

 Man-o-War (all ~118 painted!)

 Man-o-War was released in the 90s as the naval warfare system of the Warhammer world.
-I stuck with the original style of the era so the models are absurdly colourful.
+I stuck with the original style of the era so the figures are absurdly colourful.

 Blood Bowl (~140 painted, ~170 unpainted)